Internet Matters

 Controls & Settings guide

-Administrator access to your Windows 10 computer via a parent account
+You must have administrator access to your child’s device via a parent account.

 How to set up a child's account